kelexel/rstream/README.md

 Why crmptd + nginx-rtmp at the same time ?!
 ---

-The ultimate goal of this is project is to provide an *easy* way for a single Wirecast broadcaster to send one stream to *any* kind of device supporting either the RTMP or HLS protocols, this means it can stream to both Flash (+v9?) compatible players AND iOS (v5+) devices
+The ultimate goal of this is project is to provide an *easy* way for a single Wirecast broadcaster to send one stream to *any* kind of device supporting either the RTMP or HLS protocols, this means it can stream to both Flash (+v9+?, +v10+ for sure) compatible players AND iOS (v5+) devices

 * Only one connection is made to crtmpd by one single broadcaster
 * crtmpd is only used as a proxy from the broadcaster, pushing  to a *main* nginx-rtmp server